Buying a used car

 Buying a used car from a dealer

-Buying a used car from a dealership gives you guaranteed title and a statutory warranty on cars under 10 years old or 160,000km (and below the NSW luxury car tax threshold.)
+Buying a used car from a dealership gives you guaranteed title and a statutory warranty on cars under 10 years old and 160,000km (and below the NSW luxury car tax threshold.)
 This warranty is valid for three months or 5,000km from date of purchase and covers items relating to safety, reliability and roadworthiness.

 A dealer will usually be able to arrange finance for your purchase, although it’s worth shopping around.
 A used car loan from the NRMA will offer competitive rates and Member benefits.